yo070287/codemagic-sample-projects/integrations/fastlane-integration-demo-project/README.md

-# Fastlane integration Demo Project (YAML build configuration)
+# Fastlane integration iOS Demo Project

+**Fastlane** is an open source platform aimed at simplifying Android and iOS deployment.
+If your development team uses Fastlane, it can be used as part of your CI/CD pipeline to build and deploy your applications.
+Fastlane is preinstalled on the Codemagic build servers.

 The codemagic.yaml in the root of this project contains an example of how to run a Fastlane lane as part of your Codemagic CI/CD builds.
 Refer to the Fastfile for an exmaple Fastlane script that increments the project build number, builds the iOS app and then deploys to TestFlight.
 Please refer to the Fastlane [documentation](https://docs.fastlane.tools/) for further information about configuring Fastlane.